nimblehq/terraform-cloud-development-kit/README.md

 The demonstration of [Terraform Cloud Development Kit](https://www.terraform.io/cdktf).

-Contain the implementation on four languages
+Contain the implementation in four languages

 - HCL
 - TypeScript